 All offensive corner kicks are planned restarts which should contain at least three major elements: 1.) a designed, set play; 2.) a designated target area, target player, or target receiver; and, 3.) a proper service kick by a designated corner taker.
 Further, other players may be assigned to positions and functions intended to create misdirection or to influence defenders away from the target.
 Corner kick plays are generally characterized by the target area, or location, to which the kick is to be sent.
-From the area closest to the corner kick arc, to the area farthest away from the corner kick arc, the most common corner kick plays are:
+The most common corner kick plays are:

 Coaches may choose a play to use from the types of corner kicks listed above, trying them out in order, or use one or more of them based on the abilities of their players to perform the skills required for each.
 Selecting the corner kick taker is based on the distance, height, and accuracy of the service required by the play selected.
 Selecting the target player is based on the aggressiveness and, often, the heading ability, of the receiver.
 These are both examples of specialists in the sport of soccer.
 Corner kick takers must not be concerned about whether or not they are going to kick the ball out of bounds.
 They must want to take the kick.
 They are usually the best passers or crossers on the team.
 Receivers are often tall and have the desire to get in the thick of things and score.
 They are usually the best headers on the team.